Kooper

 Geographical Distribution

-More commonly found in metropolitan areas such as Sydney, Melbourne, and Brisbane, where contemporary naming trends are more prevalent; less common in rural or Indigenous communities.
+Most common in urban regions such as Sydney, Melbourne, and Brisbane, where modern naming trends are more prevalent.
+Less common in rural or Indigenous communities.

 Numerological Significance